viamrobotics/docs/docs/tutorials/motion/accessing-and-moving-robot-arm.md

 {{< /tabs >}}

 The state of a robot arm can also be described as the **combined positions of each joint** attached to the arm.
-You can access a robot arm's "joint states" (as they are sometimes referred) by calling a different method on the arm component.
+You can access a robot arm's "joint states" (as they are sometimes referred to) by calling a different method on the arm component.
 The code below can be executed right after you get the end effector pose from the prior code sample; notice the different way in which these two pieces of information are presented.

 {{< tabs >}}